Yan Gomes Preview, Player Props: Cubs vs. Rockies

 Yan Gomes At The Plate

-- Gomes has had at least one RBI in 36.0% of his games this year (36 of 100), with two or more RBI 11 times (11.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Gomes has an RBI in 37 of 101 games this season, with multiple RBI in 12 of them.
+He has also driven in three or more of his team's runs in three contests.

-- In 32 of 100 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 32.7% of his games this season, with more than one run scored in 5.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.